dancancro/great-big-example-application/README.md

 [Live Demo](http://great-big-angular2-example.herokuapp.com)

+You can see what's newest [here](https://github.com/dancancro/great-big-angular2-example/branches) by looking for the branch with the most recent commit and most commits ahead of master.

 # Background and Motivation

 This project is my attempt to infer from available demos what the codebase might look like for the real-world,